If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Treatment

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact the practitioners from Foot Care Institute.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
+If you have any concerns about your feet, contact the practitioners from Foot Care Institute.
 Our practitioners can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Windsor, ON .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.